hauze-v/web-dev/mdn-css/css-layout/intro-css-layout/NOTES.md

 In this example, our HTML is three paragraphs of text, in order that we can cause the page to scroll, and a box to which we will give `position: fixed`.

 --- STICKY POSITIONING ---
+Sticky positioning is the final positioning method that we have at our disposal.
+It mixes the default static positioning with fixed positioning.
+When an item has `position: sticky` it will scroll in normal flow until it hits offsets from the viewport that we have defined.
+At that point it becomes "stuck" as if it had a `position: fixed` applied.